Mounjaro is a relatively new type 2 diabetes drug that lowers blood sugars and helps improve A1C levels.

 How do I get a prescription for Mounjaro?

-Talk with your doctor if you want a prescription for Mounjaro.
+If you have type 2 diabetes, speak with your doctor if you want a prescription for this medication.

-If you do not have type 2 diabetes but live with another form of diabetes and are struggling with insulin resistance, talk with your doctor about your treatment options.
+If you don’t have type 2 but live with another form of diabetes and are dealing with insulin resistance, talk with your doctor about your treatment options.

 Has anyone found that Mounjaro has dramatically improved their over active bladder?
 It could be because my A1C is at it’s lowest 5.5.
 I’m still drinking a lot of water.
 Could it indicate a kidney problem?
 I’m thrilled to not have the frequency and urgency, but concerned since the medication is relatively new.
 I’m going to make an appointment with my urologist.